SaeedNikmehr/SaeedNikmehr/README.md

 - 🌱 I’m currently learning ci/cd and golang
 - 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about PHP - NODE JS - Golang - Clean Architecture - Unit Test - TDD
+- 💬 Ask me about PHP - Golang - Clean Architecture - Unit Test - TDD
 - ⚡ Fun fact: There are over 1 billion sheep in the world :)